-Antimicrobials have limited benefit in many applications and are associated with a wide variety of health harms.
+Antimicrobials are associated with a wide variety of health harms and in many applications may have little or benefit.

 What are they?

-Antimicrobials are chemicals added to products in order to kill or inhibit the growth of microbes.
-They are also called antibacterials or biocides.
-Antimicrobials of concern include halogenated aromatic compounds, nanosilver, and quaternary ammonium compounds (QACs or quats).
+Antimicrobials are chemicals added to products with the intent to kill or inhibit the growth of microbes, including viruses.
+They are often marketed as antibacterial, antiviral, or anti-odor.
+Antimicrobials of concern include halogenated aromatic compounds, nanosilver, and quaternary ammonium compounds (QACs or quats), such as benzalkonium chloride and benzethonium chloride.

 Where are they found?